wolverine2k/crunchy/trunk/crunchy/src/tests/index.rst

 In the following, we indicate which modules that are imported, with the exclusion of modules from the standard library.
 We also indicate which "services", "tag handlers" or "http handlers" are registered by a given plugin, and which ones are required by it.
+Finally, we also indicate the functions/methods for which unit tests exist.

 Crunchy Python files listing::